OlekSt/MilestoneProjectOne/README.md

 6. Contact form code is taken from w3schools website.

 Special thanks to:
-* My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice dring the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
+* My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
 * Richard Wells (Jedi in training) for informative posts on slack forums, and his peer code review, and help with solving some css/html issues.
-* [Nafeesah Younis](https://github.com/nafeesahyounis), Cocde Institute student for advice on how to organize my first project, code advice, and other help for best possible result.
+* [Nafeesah Younis](https://github.com/nafeesahyounis), Code Institute student for advice on how to organize my first project, code advice, and other help for best possible result.
-* [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/) for traning and advice on using git command line/git commands.
+* [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/) for training and advice on using git command line/git commands.